soncojmk/poppin/README.md

                                                         send it as a parameter with a DELETE request to that particular <event'surl>/post_comment api/events/ (GET) --> comments now included in the event object with the comment author's account nested

+  Searching for other users:
+      api/accounts?search=<username or first name or last name> (GET) --> This will return a list of accounts that have that keyword

 ```

 All other API endpoints that don't have any internal/hidden endpoints and are fairly straight forward to use are in the link below